goonstation/goonstation/code/modules/goonhub/api/apiGuide.md

 #### Making your own apiRoute's
 The list of what to make and how it works is at https://staging.goonhub.com/docs/api, along with the request body and response model needed.
 They need to match the `apiRoute` in order for the API to work correctly.
 - Under request, the parameters should match in the form of a list of strings matching the parameter names.
 If it says query parameters, use `queryParams`, if it says path parameters, use `routeParams`.
-- If the path ends with something like `/{kind of routeParam}`, you don't need to include it in `src.path`.
+- If the path ends with something like `/{kind of routeParam}`, you don't include it in `src.path`.
 It gets appended automatically later on by the routeParams.
 - The request body should match an `apiBody`.
 - The response body should match an `apiModel`.
 - If the above two don't have matching ones, you have to make them.